- Reviewed on: 30 December 2016

 Generally, 13in is the sweet spot for portability and usability.

-While many laptops have a resolution of 1366x768, full-HD, Quad-HD and even 4K laptops are available.
-A touchscreen will add to the cost.
+While many laptops have a resolution of 1366x768, Full HD, Quad HD and even 4K laptops are available.
+A touchscreen will add to the cost and generally isn't needed on a laptop.
 Also look out for a matte, non-reflective screen.